indracollective/laravel-revisor/docs/modes-and-middleware.md

 ### DraftableMiddleware

-Similar to `DraftMiddleware` but only activates `RevisorMode::Draft` if the Request contains a `?draft` query parameter.
+Similar to `DraftMiddleware` but only activates `RevisorContext::Draft` if the Request contains a `?draft` query parameter.
 Useful for optionally enabling Draft mode on a Route ie. when previewing a draft record.

 ### PublishedMiddleware

 Similar to `DraftMiddleware` but for Published Records.
-Useful if your config sets the default mode to `RevisorMode::Draft`
+Useful if your config sets the default mode to `RevisorContext::Draft`